rotundasoftware/cartero-tutorial/README.md

   img(src=cartero_url('./cartero.jpg'))
 ```

 The `cartero_url` function is the third (and last) property that is attached to `res.locals` by the cartero middleware.
-It takes a single argument, which is a file reference that is resolved using the node require algorithm (relative to the view template), and returns the url of the asset at that path.
-Because the node require algorithm is used to resolve the reference, you can even reference images in packages that are in `node_modules` directories, for example, if the cartero image was in a package called `my-module`, you could resolve the url with:
+It takes a single argument, which is an asset path that is resolved using the node require algorithm (relative to the view template), and returns the url of the asset.
+Now when you reload the page in your browser, you should see the cartero image on the index page.

+Note that because the node require algorithm is used to resolve the reference, you can easily reference images in other packages.
+For example, if the cartero image was in a package called `my-module` in some `node_modules` directory, you could resolve the url with:

 ```
   img(src=cartero_url('my-module/cartero.jpg'))
 ```

-When you reload the page in your browser, you should see the cartero image on the index page.
 The source for this project can be found in the cartero-tutorial repository at [the `images` branch](https://github.com/rotundasoftware/cartero-tutorial/tree/images).

 ## What's next

-These topics will be covered in future posts.
+These topics may be covered in future posts.
+If you'd like to see a particular tutorial, or have questions / comments about cartero in general, please leave a comment on the hacker news article about this tutorial.
+Thanks for stopping by!

 ### Modularization everywhere